Nurse Login

 4.7.1.3. the name taken by the person after they get married or divorced.

 4.7.2.
 The Registrar may, at any time, verify the registrant's full legal name by requiring the registrant to provide proof of their full legal name in a form that is satisfactory to the Registrar.
-This may include: a driver’s license; passport; permanent resident card; birth certificate; record of birth; certificate of change of name; marriage certificate; or divorce certificate.
+This may include: a driver’s licence, passport, permanent resident card, birth certificate, record of birth, certificate of change of name, marriage certificate or divorce certificate.

 4.7.3.
 The registrant’s full legal name is the name that will appear in the register and on the registrant’s practice permit and must also be the name used by the registrant in their practice setting.